gridgentoo/GentooHadoop/README.md

 emerge dev-lang/apache-pig-bin
 ~~~
 Verifications:
-* Login as `mapred` (any Unix user can be used for Pig), download and extract the tutorial file `https://cwiki.apache.org/confluence/download/attachments/27822259/pigtutorial.tar.gz`
+* Login as `mapred` (any Unix user can be used), download and extract the tutorial file `https://cwiki.apache.org/confluence/download/attachments/27822259/pigtutorial.tar.gz`
 * From the extracted dir, run `hadoop fs -copyFromLocal excite.log.bz2 .` (in case of failure create the HDFS dir `/user/mapred` with proper rights)
 * Run Pig in local mode: `pig -x local script1-local.pig`
 * Run Pig in mapreduce mode: `pig script1-hadoop.pig`